dreadflopp/dreadsskyrimbuild_old/README.md

     * If the MO path is correct, the INI Path menu will find the user’s profiles in MO2.
 Select the profile you use in MO.
         * If BethINI does not automatically find the profiles, browse to MO2's Profile folder.
         * For Instance users the profile will be stored in the user's AppData folder (i.e. C:\Users\UserName\AppData\Local\ModOrganizer\SkyrimSE\profiles)
-1. At this time BethINI should restart to grab the correct INIs.
+1. At this time BethINI should restart to grab the correct INI's.
 Continue to customization.

 ### Customiztion